yanbozhang003/AcFace/README.md

 - `RD-Net/data_loader.py`
   - **Description**: This file defines the AudioFaceDataset class, responsible for loading and preprocessing the facial spectrum data.
 This class facilitates the creation of a dataset ready for input into the neural network, handling tasks such as signal normalization and transformation.

-- `RD-Net/RDNet_eva_accuracy.ipynb`
+- `RD-Net/Eva_scripts/`
-  - **Description**: This file supports the evaluation of the model training and testing process inside Google Colaboratory environment.
-It contains the full implementation of RD-Net and integrates the key functions (including data loading, model construction, training and testing) in one Colab notebook.
+  - **Description**: This folder contains Colab scripts that evaluate the performance of RD-Net from different aspects
+  - `RDNet_eva_accuracy.ipynb`: This script validates the performance of RD-Net at three environments (with varied noise levels and ambient dynamics).

 ## Hardware dependencies